schalkneethling/schalkneethling.com/posts/form-validation-pattern.md

-{= {
-"roboType": "meta",
-"template": "index.html",
-"pageTitle": "First post",
-"metaKeywords": "first, post, robo, nodejs", "metaDescription": "This is the first post of this blog", "destinationFilename": "first-post.html"
-} =}
 Completing forms can be challenging, especially on mobile devices.
 We, therefore, want to be as clear as possible when requesting data from our users and, if there is an error, present feedback to the user in the context of the error.
 A number, perhaps even most, backend framework comes with a form of form validation that makes it easy to accomplish this.